-Refunds for state aid programs and applicable third-party funding agencies (e.g., Veterans Administration, WIOA, etc.) will be calculated as stated in the Cancellation & Refund provisions published in this catalog and in the student's Enrollment Agreement.
+Refunds for state aid programs and applicable thirdparty funding agencies (e.g., Veterans Administration, catalog and in the student's Enrollment Agreement.
 Any state or third-party funding agency refund due will be calculated based on the agency contract or guidelines.